AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 # Google Sheets modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Google, as well as connect it to to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Google, as well as connect it to multiple third-party applications and services.

 For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)